Władysław Kowalski (politician)

 Kowalski was also known by the pseudonyms Sałas, Bartłomiej Zarychta and Stanisławski.

 Life

 Władysław Kowalski was born in a small village of Paprotnia near Rawa Mazowiecka (then Russian Empire, now east-central Poland) as a son of farm worker.
 Because of his family poverty, he graduated just three school grades and later became an autodidact.
+During World War I he fought in the Imperial Russian Army and later in the Puławy Legion.
+From 1918 to 1939 in the Second Polish Republic he was an active writer and publisher.

 He was member of various peasants parties before he became a communist, including the Polish People's Party "Wyzwolenie" (since 1918), the Peasant's Independent Party (1925–1927), United People's Left "Samopomoc" (1927–1931), and People's Party (1944–1949 – various factions).
 He was also an active member of the Communist Party of Poland (since 1928) and Polish Workers' Party (since 1942).

 Kowalski was a longtime member of party leaderships: